Kapil Sharma Donates Excess Food From His Wedding To An NGO!

 "The thought of the NGO was born in a wedding, and seeing Kapil donate all extra food to people instead of letting it go to waste is heartening.
 I am pleased to see him that the person who makes the India country smile and laugh took this opportunity to make others in need smile too.
 Respect.
 I hope Kapil's act wakes up the country to not waste food and donate extra from weddings."

 Post wedding festivities, the actor will be back to work!
 Recently, the short promo of The Kapil Sharma Show 2 was released.
-The show will be premiered soon by this month end or in January 2019.
+Now the channel has revealed the on air date of the show!
+Yes, the show will be premiered on December 29.
+The promo of the show which featured Kapil and Kiku was revealed by the makers.
+The guests of the show are Simmba actors - Sara Ali Khan and Ranveer Singh, along with the producer of the show Rohit Shetty.

 (Image Source: Twitter)